Podbrushkin/spring-family-album/README.md

 ```

 Notice how path to `digikam4.db` file is specified in `jdbc.url`.
-Don't forget to comment out (or remove) all unnecessary filepath properties.
+Don't forget to comment out (or remove) `filepaths.imageObjectsJson` property since imageObjects will be constructed from sqlite database instead of json file.

 ## Basic usage